Tellusant/docs/posts/fmcg-demand-levers.md

 Tellusant, Inc.'s strategic forecasting app hashtag#PolusSim takes these levers into account.
 How many are included depend on user needs.

 We have worked with these levers since the 2000s, so this is not a "I got inspired at the white board" type of framework.
-In fact, we wrote about it in 2022 in light of high inflation: [Test](https://medium.com/tellusant/pricing-mechanisms-for-managing-through-inflation-8e9eb1d9f33).
+In fact, we wrote about it in 2022 in light of high inflation: [Pricing Mechanisms for Managing Through Inflation](https://medium.com/tellusant/pricing-mechanisms-for-managing-through-inflation-8e9eb1d9f33).
 We have also used it in a myriad of client discussions.